LottieAnning/LIFE4136_rotation3/README.md

 title(expression("Neighbour-joining tree of distance-based analysis of "*italic(Arabidposis)*" "))
 write.tree(nj(aa.D.pop),file="NJ.distance_tree_outgroups.tre")
 ```
-This code plots the data as individuals and saves the file as populations.
+This code plots the data as individuals and saves a .tre file in their populations for plotting in SplitsTree later.
+You can alter this in the code just above where it says 'plot(nj(aa.**ind**)...' and 'write.tree(nj(aa.D.**pop**)' change 'ind' and 'pop' accordingly.
 It is useful to plot as individuals to see if there are still impure data or any occurences which are different to what is expected.
-You can alter this in the code just above where it says 'plot(nj(aa.**ind**)...' and 'write.tree(nj(aa.D.**pop**)' change 'ind' and 'pop' accordingly.

 The following plot is produced for the data I am using:
 ![NJ](Figures/NJ.png)

-This tree is unrooted however follows the same trends as seen earlier: LIC and MOD branch together as they are the purest lyrata, JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
+This tree is unrooted and follows the same trends as seen earlier: LIC and MOD branch together as they are the purest lyrata, JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
 GYE branches on its own which is the same occurence as the PCA.

 ### SplitsTree